Marlow Industries: History

-Marlow Industries Incorporated was founded by Raymond Marlow in 1973, and focused on thermoelectric cooling technology for the defense sector.
+Marlow Industries Incorporated was founded by Raymond Marlow in 1973.
+It was focused on thermoelectric cooling technology, value-added systems for the aerospace, defense, medical, industrial, automotive, power and defense sectors.

 In 1991, Marlow Industries Incorporated received the Malcolm Baldrige National Quality Award, an award created by the U.S. Congress and presented by the President.
 Marlow Industries was recognized for its work in improving the company through deployment of a Total Quality Management system.

 In 2004, the company was acquired by II-VI Incorporated.
-Marlow Industries Incorporated became a subsidiary of the company and began operating within II-VI’s Compound Semiconductors Group.
+Marlow Industries Incorporated became a subsidiary of II-VI Incorporated and began operating within II-VI’s Compound Semiconductors Group.

 The company opened its first offshore manufacturing facility in Ho Chi Minh City, Vietnam, in 2005.
-When the factory opened, it focused on thermoelectric module assembly lines for standard commercial products.
-It now includes various component and system assembly lines and an engineering design center.
+The factory's initial focus was on thermoelectric module assembly lines for standard commercial products.
+The factory now includes various component and system assembly lines, as well as an engineering design center.

-In 2007, Marlow Industries Incorporated announced an equity stake in Fuxin Electronics, a company based in Guangdong Province, China, in order to allow both companies to expand opportunities in the thermoelectric industry.
+To expand opportunities in the thermoelectric industry, Marlow Industries Incorporated acquired an equity stake in Fuxin Electronics, a company located in Guangdong Province, China, in 2007.

 In 2014, Marlow Industries Incorporated became a division of II-VI Incorporated, and is now known as II-VI Marlow.